dexpie/dexpdf/README.md

-<<<<<<< HEAD
 # dexpdf
 =======
-# dexpdf

-dexpdf is a small client-side PDF toolkit built with React + Vite.
-It provides basic tools similar to small PDF services: merge PDFs, extract pages, and create PDFs from images — all in the browser (no server required).

-Features
-- Merge multiple PDFs into one
-- Split / extract selected pages from a PDF
-- Convert images into a single PDF

 # dexpdf

 dexpdf is a small client-side PDF toolkit built with React + Vite.
 It provides basic tools similar to small PDF services: merge PDFs, extract pages, and create PDFs from images — all in the browser (no server required).